 These guys by the end of this will probably be somewhere near the bottom but they do truly have some ridiculously technical stuff.
 Probably one of the more technical modern BLACK METAL bands

 An obscure band within the Neo-classical tradition.
-They sound similar to Yngwie and put lots of emphasis on guitar work.
+They sound similar to Yngwie and put a great emphasis on guitar work.